Skip to main content

 DISTINCT and Aliases

-SQL gives you tools to clean up your results and rename columns to make your output easier to read and work with.
+SQL provides tools to clean your results and make column names easier to read.

-The DISTINCT keyword removes duplicate values, and the AS keyword gives aliases to columns or tables.
+The DISTINCT keyword removes duplicate values, while the AS keyword assigns temporary names — called aliases — to columns or tables.

 DISTINCT: Remove Duplicate Values